Azure/pcs-cli/.github/ISSUE_TEMPLATE.md

 ...

-# Steps to reproduce <!-- The steps required to reproduce the issue -->
+# Steps to reproduce <!-- How can we reproduce the issue? -->

 1. [First step]
 2. [Second step]
 3. [and so on...]

-# Expected behavior <!-- The behavior you expect -->
+# Expected behavior <!-- The behavior you're expecting -->
 ...

-# Current behavior <!-- The actual behavior you observed -->
+# Current behavior <!-- The actual behavior observed --
 ...

-# Known workarounds <!-- If you know any known workaround please share here -->
+# Known workarounds <!-- If any, please share here -->
 ...

 # Possible solution <!-- If you have a suggestion, how the issue could be solved -->